jhorv/Exercises/Fsharp Exercises/readme.md

 In for a penny, in for a pound.
 I've been wondering what Delaunay Triangulation was since the time of the Discrete Optimization.
 Thankfully half the material here is from the Algorithms course.

 I think Sedgewick's Algorithms course had the N body problem, so I've considered looking for it, but it seems the course had been taken off the old platform today.
 Well, nevermind.

+6/24/2016:

+As it turns out Computational Geometry has more to do with algorithms than geometry.
+The course is split into bite sized chunks but it did just take me 4h just go through the first half of the Convex Hull section.
+I do not think I'll be able to go through more than 2 sections a day.

+Hopefully by the end of this I will have an intuitive understanding of structures such as quadtrees.

+UPDATE: 12h is more than enough of this.
+I had hoped to have gotten a lot further than I have, but these lectures drag on and on.
+The lectures are nowhere as clear as Sedgewick's either.

+I have no idea how Segment Intersection can be reduced to Element Uniqueness.
+I also did not understand the Divide And Conquer (1) in the Convex Hull module.

+But at any rate, it seems this course will be necessary for my future.
+I know I said screw it to the Scala course, but if I can finish the CG course in time, I'll take a look at some Barnes Hut examples floating around on the net and try to follow the lead from there.

+If not, I am going into GUI and computer security (ie. stealth) ironically.